 A COPD flare-up is a sudden worsening of COPD symptoms, which can include cold- or flu-like symptoms, a cough, and phlegm production.

-A person can manage a COPD flare-up with breathing techniques, medication, and oxygen.
-They can help prevent flare-ups by taking medication, avoiding pollutants and other triggers, and starting a pulmonary rehabilitation program.
+A person can manage a COPD flare-up with oral or intravenous medications like corticosteroids and antibiotics, and oxygen.
+They can prevent flare-ups by taking their inhalers, avoiding pollutants and other triggers, and starting a pulmonary rehabilitation program.